awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 <a name="rds-provisioned-iops-storage-range-reference"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html)

+**Note**
-\* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the m5, r5, and z1d instance types\.
+ For SQL Server, the maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the m5, m5d, r5, r5b, r5d, and z1d instance types\.
 Other instance families guarantee performance up to 32,000 IOPS\.
-For more information on DB instance IOPS performance, see [Amazon EBS\-optimized instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html)\.
+For Oracle, the maximum IOPS of 256,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the r5b instance type\.
+Other instance families guarantee performance up to 80,000 IOPS\.
+For PostgreSQL, the maximum IOPS on the db\.m5\.8xlarge, db\.m5\.16xlarge, db\.r5\.8xlarge, and db\.r5\.16xlarge instance classes is 40,000\.

+**Important**
+Depending on the instance class you're using, you might see lower IOPS performance than the maximum that RDS allows you to provision\.
+For specific information on IOPS performance for DB instance classes, see [Amazon EBS\-optimized instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html)\.
+We recommend that you determine the maximum IOPS for the instance class before setting a Provisioned IOPS value for your DB instance\.

 ### Combining Provisioned IOPS storage with Multi\-AZ deployments or read replicas<a name="Overview.ProvisionedIOPS-support"></a>